Skip site navigation (1)Skip section navigation (2)

 string

-explicitly list the number of bits used for red, green and
+specify the quantity of bits used for red, green, and blue

-which make assumptions about the number of bits per color are un-
+make assumptions about the number of bits per color channel are

-likely to work reliably.
-As a trivial case, for example, one
+unlikely to work reliably.
+As a trivial case, one could define

-U8 number, asserts that ncurses must use Unicode values for line-
+U8 (numeric) asserts whether ncurses must use Unicode values for

-drawing characters, and that it should ignore the alternate char-
+line-drawing characters, and that it should ignore the alternate

-acter set capabilities when the locale uses UTF-8 encoding.
-For
+character set (ACS) capabilities when the locale uses UTF-8 en-

-more information, see the discussion of NCURSES_NO_UTF8_ACS in
+coding.
+See the discussion of NCURSES_NO_UTF8_ACS in section

 Set this capability to a nonzero value to enable it.

-XM string, override ncurses's built-in string which enables/disables
+XM (string) override ncurses's built-in string that directs xterm(1)

 ncurses sends a character sequence to the terminal to initialize